René Magritte’s dreamlike painting Personal Values – The meaning behind

 Recurring themes

 In many of his works, including Personal Values created in 1952, Magritte would question the human assumption about the world.
-He did this by interfering with the normal scale or defying laws of gravity, which implied that nothing in society could ever be taken for granted.
+He did this by interfering with the normal scale or defying the laws of gravity, which implied that nothing in society could ever be taken for granted.
 This effect was further heightened by his preference for everyday common items.

 Composition & description of Personal Values